Zenoll

 The Great Divide: Why Marketing and Sales Clash

 The problem starts with a fundamental misalignment between marketing and sales.
-Marketing is often incentivized to generate volume, while Sales is incentivized to close deals.
+Marketing is often incentivized to generate volume, while sales is incentivized to close deals.
 This creates a blame culture when revenue targets are missed.
+Marketing points to high lead counts, while sales points to the lack of actual business opportunity.
+Both teams might hit their individual targets while the company fails to grow.
+This is a systemic failure masquerading as a performance issue.

 Why Lead Scoring Models Often Fail

 Lead scoring often confuses activity with intent.
-Someone downloading a whitepaper might be a student, not a C-level executive with a budget.
+Someone downloading a whitepaper might be a student or a competitor, not a C-level executive with a budget.
 A high lead score is often just a signal of engagement, not a signal of buying intent.
+Relying on these scores leads to a pipeline full of noise and a sales team that ignores marketing leads.
+You are optimizing for clicks when you should be optimizing for conversations.

 A Simpler Model: Focus on Sourced Pipeline

-It's time to kill the MQL.
-Instead, there should be only one top-of-funnel metric that both marketing and sales are measured on: Pipeline Sourced.
-This single change forces alignment and accountability, ensuring everyone is focused on the same commercial outcome.
+It is time to move past the MQL.
+Instead, there should be only one top-of-funnel metric that both marketing and sales are measured on.
+This is sourced pipeline.
+This single change forces alignment and accountability.
+It ensures everyone is focused on the same commercial outcome: finding people who are ready and able to buy.
+Marketing becomes a revenue-generation partner rather than a lead-generation factory.

 The Takeaway: Shift to a Revenue Operations Mindset

-This shift in metrics is the first step towards a true Revenue Operations (RevOps) mindset.
-In this model, marketing, sales, and customer success are a single, integrated team responsible for the entire customer lifecycle, measured by a single metric: revenue.
+This shift in metrics is the first step towards a true Revenue Operations mindset.
+In this model, marketing, sales, and customer success are a single and integrated team.
+They are responsible for the entire customer lifecycle and are measured by a single metric: revenue.
+Focus on the money, not the counts.
+Efficiency is found in the conversion, not just the volume.